About Easy Mindfulness for Everyone

 What This Is — and What It Is Not

-EM4E is not a method, a program, or a philosophy to follow.
+EM4E is not a method, program, or philosophy to follow.

 It does not define success.